cst0601/cst0601.github.io/_tabs/about.md

 I am a new graduate with a master's degree in Compute Science at University of California, Riverside.
-I am currently seeking a full time software engineer position in the United States.
+I am currently seeking a full time software engineer position in the United States. (plz, I really need a job)

 I have experiences in the following fields: Parallel computing, Natural Language Processing, Database and Backend.

-* I will: Work hard
-* I can: Learn new stuffs (quickly), do stuffs fast

-I promise.
-So please consider give me an OA or interview.
-Thank you.

 ---